irmen/Pyro3/examples/Readme.txt

-circle            - shows circular and conversation communication. countingcars      - a more advanced Event Service example denyhosts         - shows how to use a custom newConnectionValidator, to block or grant connection access to certain hosts. distributed-computing  - a computational task (md5 cracking or merge sorting) is distributed among concurrently operating processors (push-style).
+circle            - shows circular and conversation communication. countingcars      - a more advanced Event Service example denyhosts         - shows how to use a custom newConnectionValidator, to block or grant connection access to certain hosts. disconnect        - shows the different ways in which you can disconnect objects from the daemon distributed-computing  - a computational task (md5 cracking or merge sorting) is distributed among concurrently operating processors (push-style).
 Uses ES for progress monitoring distributed-computing2 - a computational task (prime factorization) is distributed among concurrently operating processors (pull-style). exceptions        - remote exceptions test